15 Best Weekend Jobs to Boost Your Income

 Graphic designers create visual aspects of web pages, brochures, logos, packaging, advertisements, reports, and presentations.
 They translate the ideas of clients into viable designs.
 Graphic designers must possess creative abilities, aesthetic sensibility, and have expertise working with desktop design programs.
 Web development and writing skills are helpful if the designer is working without partners.

-The BLS reports that graphic designers earned an average hourly wage of $23.41 as of May 2017.
+The BLS reports that graphic designers earned a median hourly wage of $24.21 as of May 2018.

 15. Ski Instructor